Five Oaks Museum: 2012 move to Hillsboro

 In 2012, the museum moved into a space at the Hillsboro Civic Center, in a return to downtown Hillsboro, with the first exhibits at the new location opening in November 2012.
 The new space covered 12400 ft2 on the second floor in the commercial portion of the center.
 After signing a fifteen-year lease, the museum was set to complete $1.5 million in improvements to both the new space and the former location at PCC.
 At the time of the opening of the Civic Center space, museum officials said a lot of work to prepare the new site for the regular exhibits remained to be undertaken, and that it was likely to be 2014 before all of the exhibits were moved from PCC to downtown Hillsboro, with the then-new space in downtown to be used mainly for temporary, special exhibits in the meantime.
 One of the first of these was a traveling NASA exhibit of the Hubble Space Telescope.

-The former museum building at PCC underwent renovations in 2014–2015, and continued in use as a repository for the county archives and an historical research facility.
+The then-former museum building at PCC underwent renovations in 2014–2015, and continued in use as a repository for the county archives and an historical research facility.

 After the departure of the exhibit Hubble Space Telescope: New Views of the Universe in May 2013, a new featured exhibit on the history of the development of the Silicon Forest in Washington County was installed, opening in April 2014.
 An exhibit exploring the history of the Bracero Program was also a featured exhibit.
 To coincide with the inaugural season of the Hillsboro Hops minor league baseball team, the museum opened an exhibit in June 2013 spotlighting the history of baseball in the county.

 In June 2014 the museum's board and executive director Sam Shogren parted ways according to then board president Betty Atteberry.
 The director in 2016 was Mark S. Harmon.
 The museum closed for several weeks in February 2015 to retrofit exhibit walls for seismic upgrades.

-2017 move
+2017 move back to PCC

 In September 2017, the museum's board voted to leave the Hillsboro Civic Center location in downtown and move its exhibits back to PCC Rock Creek.
 The increase in attendance that the 2012 move to downtown Hillsboroa higher-profile, more accessible locationhad been expected to generate failed to materialize.
 The museum closed permanently at the Hillsboro Civic Center in September and reopened at PCC Rock Creek on October 25, 2017.

-2020 rebrand
+2020 rebranding

 In January 2020, the Washington County Museum was renamed Five Oaks Museum, in honor of a local historic site.

+2024 closure

+Due to a lack of funding, the museum closed in December 2024.
+As a result, the ownership of the former museum building has since returned to PCC, and the collection has been returned back to Washington County.